-The District's 2021 budget includes \$1,551,700 in proposed expenditures.
+The District's 2023 budget includes \$1,633,335 in proposed expenditures, which is an increase of 5.26% over the 2022 budget.
 The District uses that amount to determine the total amount of tax jurisdiction assessments.
 The tax jurisdiction assessments are allocated to County taxing entities in proportion to the amount of property taxes levied by each of the entities.